ONSdigital/blaise-questionnaire-point-in-time-restore/README.md

 ```

 This configuration will attempt to restore data for specific Questionnaire i-e, LMS2509_KO1_Form from restored backup instance into actual SQL Instance.

+DB_IP_TYPE environment variable for both source and destination SQL instances depend on the Connection Settings in the Google Cloud Console.
+To perform this restore, you might have to allow PUBLIC Connectivity and add you local/current IP Address in the Add Network section for Authorized Access.

 ##### Authentication for Successful Restore: